-The largest first-place purse is ¥250 million for the Japan Cup, and the smallest is the ¥5 million for events held for winless three-year-olds and two-year-olds.
-The total prize money provided by JRA in 2013 was ¥74 billion.
+The largest first-place purse is ¥300 million each for the Japan Cup and Arima Kinen (The Grand Prix), and the smallest is the ¥5 million for events held for winless three-year-olds and two-year-olds.
+The total prize money provided by JRA in 2016 was ¥99 billion.